splunk-soar-connectors/phishtank/manual_readme_content.md

 [comment]: # "either express or implied.
 See the License for the specific language governing permissions"
 [comment]: # "and limitations under the License."
 [comment]: # ""

+## Configuration Parameter Information
+For **User-Agent** parameter, We will add prefix value **'phishtank/'** along with value provided in the parameter during action execution.
+For Example, If User-Agent value is 'test_user' then 'phishtank/test_user' will be passed in the to run the action.

 ## Port Information

 The app uses HTTP/ HTTPS protocol for communicating with the PhishTank server.
 Below are the default